Mancelona Pollution Plume

-What has been described as the world’s largest plume of trichloroethylene (TCE) contamination, extending 5.4 miles and with a current footprint of over 4,000 acres, has contaminated drinking water wells in a rural, low-income community in northern Michigan, Mancelona.
+What has been described as one the world’s largest plume of trichloroethylene (TCE) contamination, extending nearly 6 miles and with a current footprint of over 4,000 acres, has contaminated drinking water wells in a rural, low-income community in northern Michigan, Mancelona.
 One estimate has put the size of the contaminated aquifer at 13 trillion gallons.

 Key stakeholders worked for several years, ultimately deciding to install a municipal water and sewer system to provide safe drinking water, but not clean up the plume.

 TCE contamination of groundwater in North America is extremely common.
 In Michigan alone, there are 300 known sites (38 TCE sites can be found within Bay, Clare, Genesee, Gratiot, Isabella, and Saginaw Counties).
 Nationally, there are 761 Superfund sites that involve TCE.
 There are undoubtedly many more that are not Superfund sites.
 Very recently (Sep 28, 2011), the EPA released a final health assessment for TCE.
 The final assessment characterizes the chemical as carcinogenic to humans as well as a human noncancer health hazard.